A brief description of the walk

 - Restricted use

-This woodland is what heathland would naturally become if left unmanaged.
+- The areas of scrubbed up woodland are what heathland would naturally become if left unmanaged.
 Although we clear some woodland to preserve the heathland, we keep other areas in order to increase habitat diversity.
 Woodlands have their own associated wildlife, the diversity of which increases with age.
 Bats use this area and can often be seen feeding around Wyndham’s Pool at dusk.